 Benefits of Becoming a Lake Friendly Business

 Becoming Lake Friendly is about more than just protecting the environment-- it's about showcasing your commitment to a clean and healthy community.
-This certification can help you make the most out of doing the right thing.
+This program can help you make the most out of doing the right thing.

-- Increased businesses from customers who care.
+- Increased business from customers who care.

 - Recognition as part of a larger movement.